AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/hotfix-for-exposed-customer-group-segments-promo-rules-information.md

 ## Issue

-For **[!UICONTROL Storefront Personalization Drop-ins]**, new GraphQL mutations introduced to display basic information such as customer group names, segments, and cart or catalog rules, can expose sensitive data added in the names.
+For **[!UICONTROL Storefront Personalization Drop-ins]**, new [!DNL GraphQL] mutations introduced to display basic information such as customer group names, segments, and cart or catalog rules, can expose sensitive data added in the names.

 <u>Steps to reproduce</u>: